 The difference between a Medicare PPO and Traditional Medicare

-A Medicare Advantage plan must cover the same types of services as traditional Medicare Parts A and Part B.
+A Medicare Advantage plan must cover the same types of services as Original Medicare.

 Traditional Medicare is from the government; Medicare Advantage plans are sold by private insurance companies.
 This means that the premiums and out of pocket costs for Medicare Advantage PPO plans may vary.